OmarMiniesy/Notes/Security/Web Application Security/Command Injection.md

 ### General Notes

-Command injection allows attackers to execute system commands on the hosting server running a web application.
+Command injection allows attackers to execute operating system commands on the hosting server running a web application.
 It mainly arises from the idea of accepting user input into a query without being properly sanitized, allowing for an escape into the system.

 > Can be used to compromise the hosting infrastructure and exploit relationships to pivot the attack.